 Neuropathy leads to ongoing nerve damage that can lead to widespread pain, muscle weakness, and even difficulty walking.
-At Arlington Pain & Therapy, you can get comprehensive care for your neuropathy, so you can restore your quality of life.
-With two convenient locations in Mansfield and another in Arlington, Texas, you have an office nearby to get the neuropathy treatment you need.
+At Regency Pain & Therapy Institute, you can get comprehensive care for your neuropathy, so you can restore your quality of life.
+With one convenient location in Mansfield, Texas, you have an office nearby to get the neuropathy treatment you need.
 Call your nearest location to book an appointment today.

 Neuropathy is an umbrella term for various types of conditions that lead to nerve damage.
 Below are descriptions of some of the causes of the most common types of neuropathy.

 Diabetic neuropathy is the nerve damage you develop because of high blood sugar levels.
 This type of neuropathy most commonly affects the nerves in your legs and feet.

 Peripheral neuropathy affects the nerves in your arms, hands, legs, and feet.
 While peripheral neuropathy doesn’t have one particular cause, an autoimmune disease, diabetes, certain medications, and even infections or injuries can all increase your risk of developing peripheral neuropathy.

 Postherpetic neuralgia affects nerve fibers in your skin.
 Complications from shingles, which occurs because of a previous case of chickenpox, cause this painful condition.

 Neuropathic pain is widespread shooting and burning nerve pain that may come and go.
 While neuropathic pain doesn’t have an obvious cause, likely contributors include shingles, thyroid problems, chemotherapy, and diabetes.